theswamphere/theswamp/menu.md

 permalink: /menu/
 ---

 Reducing friction for planning retreats or mini-conferences at The Swamp.
 Change requests and brainstorms welcome.
 Key: 🌱 spring 🌳 summer 🍂 fall ❄️ winter
+🥩 keto default 🥩🙏 keto by request 🥕 vegetarian default 🥕🙏 vegetarian by request 🥔 gluten free default 🥔🙏 gluten free by request 🥛 dairy free default 🥛🙏 dairy free by request
+🛌 available as breakfast

 # Entrees